 IMPORTANT: HOW TO USE THIS INFORMATION: This is a summary and does NOT have all possible information about this product.
 This information does not assure that this product is safe, effective, or appropriate for you.
 This information is not individual medical advice and does not substitute for the advice of your health care professional.
 Always ask your health care professional for complete information about this product and your specific health needs.

 COMMON BRAND NAME(S): Xgeva

 USES: Denosumab is used to treat bone problems that may occur with cancer that has spread to the bones.
-It works by slowing the breakdown of your bones by cancer to prevent bone fractures.
+It may also be used by adults (and teenagers who have reached their final adult height) to treat a certain disease called giant cell tumor of the bone, if they cannot use surgery to treat the disease.
+It works to prevent bone fractures by slowing the breakdown of your bones by cancer.
 It should not be used in people with multiple myeloma.

 Use this medication regularly in order to get the most benefit from it.
 Remember to receive it every 4 weeks.
 It may help to mark your calendar with a reminder.

 You may also be instructed to take calcium and vitamin D supplements.
 Follow your doctor's instructions carefully.
 Your dosage depends on your calcium blood test results.

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.